 BPM is not about how we should be doing them or how we will be doing them in the future.

 Some of these business processes include preparing financial reports, tracking student data, and approving time.
-The college has close to 200 such processes.
+The college has well over 200 such processes.

 BPM will also help us make sure employees have the right security and access roles to do their jobs in the new system.

 People will be chosen to participate because of their roles and expertise on campus.
 Participation in the BPM process is essential to ensuring the transition to ctcLink goes as smoothly as possible.

 Highline has contracted with an experienced outside facilitator to lead and document our mapping process.
 This will reduce the amount of time that individual staff members spend on BPM.

 Participants will attend mapping meetings and answer questions about the processes that their department “owns” or is responsible for.